Sarahlash92/Incedo-BackendChallenge/README.md

 ## Routes and Functionality

-For using this REST api I provided the following routes and their functionality;
+For using this REST API I provided the following routes and their functionality;

 | Route                                   | Use                                                                        | Function                                                            |
 | --------------------------------------- | -------------------------------------------------------------------------- | ------------------------------------------------------------------- |